 To begin, make sure the motor is off and the blade is completely stopped.
-Tilt the blade to the desired tilt angle and adjust the blade elevation to about 1⁄2 inch above the workpiece.
-Place the miter gauge in the right miter slot for bevel cuts, or in either the right or left miter slots for making non-bevel cuts (see Fig. .
-Adjust the miter gauge to the desired miter angle (see page 50).
+Tilt the blade to the desired tilt angle and adjust the blade elevation to about 1/8 inch above the workpiece.
+Place the miter gauge in the right miter slot for bevel cuts, or in either the right or left miter slots for making non-bevel cuts.
+Adjust the miter gauge to the desired miter angle (see Fig. 65).